BowTiedRadone/blog/content/about/index.md

 title = "About"
 +++

-I'm Radu Bahmata, a testing engineer and security researcher specialized in blockchain protocols.
+I'm Radu Bahmata, a software engineer and security researcher specialized in blockchain protocols.
 My tech journey began with exploring different areas before finding my focus in testing and security research.
 Currently, I work on the Stacks blockchain, where I build automated testing tools and sustain ongoing security efforts that help support the network's security goals.
 I'm a need-driven programmer - the tools I create come from real needs I encounter in my work.

 ---